DexterHuang/CyberCodeOnline/UpdateNote.md

 Step by step [Guide](https://cybercode-online.fandom.com/wiki/GitHub_PR_Tutorial) how to submit a PR on our GitHub

 ## Updates
+### **2021/12/3 v0.718**
+ * NEW - Added language based chat channels, you can switch channel on the chat page, Global remains international and all langauge is welcome there
+ * UPDATE - Now new player's language and chat channel will default to their device language if it is available
+ * UI - Updated `Arasaka Unit Exchange` character art

 ### **2021/12/2 v0.718**
  * FIX - Fixed soem non-english character fail to send to chat due to a 3rd party library got updated unexpectedly, and the update contains bug, reverted to older version of the liberay
  * FIX - Reduce the likly hook of `[Object Object]` error when too many people sending chat